The Club shall

 Monitoring and Enforcement

-b) It is recognised that Cricket Wales as owners of Welfare responsibility have the right to withdraw membership/affiliation of non-compliant clubs within their structure.
+b) It is recognised that Cricket Wales as owners of Safeguarding responsibility have the right to withdraw membership/affiliation of non-compliant clubs within their structure.
 The League and Cricket Wales will support each other in encouraging clubs to become compliant and where consistent failures remain to sanction clubs appropriately.

-c) On behalf of Cricket Wales, the LWO may ask the League Management Committee to issue clubs with an improvement notice in the event of failure to adhere to minimum standards.
+c) On behalf of Cricket Wales, the LSO may ask the League Management Committee to issue clubs with an improvement notice in the event of failure to adhere to minimum standards.
 In this instance the club will be issued with a set timescale from the date of that notice to become compliant.

 Should a club fail to do so it is expected that the League Management Committee will take disciplinary action and, where appropriate, impose sanctions on the offending club, which may include expulsion from the League.